 When there is an amendment or an alternative to a proposal, the chair shall present the amended or alternative proposal together with the original proposal and decide the order in which they will be put to a vote.
 When any one among them is passed, the other proposals will then be deemed rejected, and no further voting shall be required.

 These Rules shall take effect after having been submitted to and approved by a shareholders meeting.
 Subsequent amendments thereto shall be effected in the same manner.
-In case of any discrepancy between the English and the Chinese version, the Chinese version shall prevail

 Procedures for Election of Directors